-Many times, patients are given the anti-psychotic drugs without being told what they are -- the family of the patient is simply told that the doctor prescribed something for agitation or anxiety and is asked to consent to the treatment.
-The patient's family might not be told about the risks of using anti-psychotic drugs for dementia, namely sedation to the point of no longer talking or interacting, personality changes and higher risk of falls that can cause broken bones and lead to decreased mobility.
+Many times, patients are given antipsychotic drugs without being told what they are — the family of the patient is simply told that the doctor prescribed something for agitation or anxiety and is asked to consent to the treatment.
+The patient’s family might not be told about the risks of using antipsychotic drugs for dementia, namely sedation to the point of no longer talking or interacting, personality changes and a higher risk of falls that can cause broken bones and lead to decreased mobility.

 Without understanding the true nature of the drugs being given and the risks associated with them, there can be no informed consent.
 Furthermore, the possibility that these drugs are given to keep patients quiet and make life easier for the staff raises the issue of what is known as “chemical restraint,” which is illegal under federal law.